 Another world exists in gemstones when they are viewed through a microscope.
 Landscapes and whimsical creatures appear to come to life as you explore a gem’s internal features and formations.

-The renowned Swiss gemmologist Dr Edward J. Gübelin (1913-2005) built a legacy on the study and systematic classification of the internal world of gemstones.
+The renowned Swiss gemologist Dr. Edward J. Gübelin (1913-2005) built a legacy on the study and systematic classification of the internal world of gemstones.
 His research demonstrated the importance of these internal features in determining a gem’s identity.

-John I. Koivula, GIA’s analytical microscopist and long-standing chief research gemmologist, wrote to Dr Gübelin as a teenager, sending along his first photomicrographs (photos taken through a microscope).
-This began a collaboration that would culminate in the three-volume "Photoatlas of Inclusions in Gemstones" landmark works that established the importance of inclusions as an aid to identifying gemstones.
+John I. Koivula, GIA’s analytical microscopist and longtime chief research gemologist, wrote to Dr. Gübelin as a teenager, sending along his first photomicrographs (photos taken through a microscope).
+This began a collaboration that would culminate in the three-volume "Photoatlas of Inclusions in Gemstones," landmark works that established the importance of inclusions as an aid to identifying gemstones.
 Their photomicrographs of inclusions illustrate common features in gemstones from particular localities.
 Their richly illustrated tomes also help separate natural from synthetic or treated gemstones, including diamonds.

 Diamonds present some of the most striking inclusions to view under the microscope and host a variety of gemstone guest crystals.
 Some of the most frequently found are pyrope garnet, olivine or peridot, diopside, chrome-spinel, and much less frequently, ruby and sapphire.
 Diamond crystals are also frequently seen as inclusions within diamond itself.

 The study and documentation of inclusions in diamond has inspired poetic and descriptive names: feather, cloud, halo, knot, needle, bearding and pinpoint.
 With magnification, these scenes are clues to the natural origin of a diamond and give you a renewed appreciation for its characteristics and qualities.
 The possibilities of what you can see in these photomicrographs is almost endless.